 Using a combination of Google Earth’s detailed three-dimensional imagery and the public/private land boundaries in OnX, I filter everything through the three questions above.

 Where is the quality habitat for the species I’m hunting at the time of year I’ll be hunting them?
-For example, if that’s early season elk, I’m probably looking for cool, shady timber, plenty of grass since elk are grazers, and nearby water and wallows…or if I’m hunting November mule deer, I might be looking for brushy areas since deer are primarily browsers, and on south facing slopes to find that late season food, and so on.
+Early season or late season?
+Pre rut or post rut?
+If I’ll be hunting mule deer in November, I might be looking for brushy areas since deer are primarily browsers.
+In areas that receive snowfall, I may need to look at lower elevations, or on south facing slopes at higher elevations to find those late season food sources, and so on.

 In other words, start by deciding what you’re looking for.
 Then, go find it…

 Make A List of Potential Spots